getyoti/yoti-node-sdk/README.md

 * Fraud list - Verify against  US Social Security Administration Fraud (SSN Fraud) list
 * Watch list - Verify against watch lists from the Office of Foreign Assets Control

-To use this functionality you must ensure your application is assigned to your Organisation in the Yoti Dashboard - please see here for further information.
+To use this functionality you must ensure your application is assigned to your organisation in the Yoti Dashboard - please see here for further information.

 For the AML check you will need to provide the following: